NatashaFedorova/furniture-store/README.md

 I am working now !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-1. Timer: turn on the timer when the section is visible
-2. Timer: animation for circle
+1. Animation for yellow stars

 It is necessary to do: